jcantrill/konflux-cluster-logging/README.md

-= Konflux Cluster Logging
+# Konflux Cluster Logging

-== Source
+## Source

-== File Based Catalogs
+## File Based Catalogs
-There can be only one per OpenShift cluster version.
-This live on a separate branch from the remaing source
+There can be only one per OpenShift cluster version for each operator package.
+These configurations can be found in the [konflux-cluster-logging-catalog](https://github.com/jcantrill/konflux-cluster-logging-catalog) repo